bbalakriz/rhoai-3/taints-and-toleration.md

 To enable vLLM workloads land on the right GPU node, following three things have to be done.
 - Adding taints to `MachineSet`
 - Include toleration to the `ClusterPolicy` CRD of NVIDIA GPU operator
-- Add the toleration and taints to the hardware profiles of RHOAI and use it while creating model serving deployments
+- Add the toleration and taints to the hardware profiles of RHOAI and use it while creating model serving deployments.
+This would result in a InferenceService created with the right taints and tolerations and the runtimeServiceClass in it as shown below

 ### Adding taints to the MachineSet
 ```